 Percent of monitoring data that is valid.

 Goal 2.
-Through permitting and compliance limit and reduce emissions to assure healthy air quality.
+Assure healthy air quality by using compliance permit programs to limit and reduce air emissions.

 The Air Quality Program works to limit air pollution from commercial and industrial sources and to reduce health and environmental threats from smoke.
 Below is a summary of the Air Quality Program’s core work in this area.
 We: